 Living streets, or shared roads, are designed to foster more sustainable, active modes of transportation, and enhance the vibrancy of downtown spaces.

 Studies have shown that making streets more friendly to cyclists and pedestrians has a positive economic impact for businesses on the street.

 In addition, a more pedestrian-friendly road in our downtown provides an additional attraction for visitors to popular Banff Avenue in peak season.

 Four years of trials

-Summer 2018 was the fourth and final year of the Bear Street Woonerff trial.
+Summer 2019 was the fifth and final year of the Bear Street Woonerff trial.
 A trial was also held on adjacent Wolf and Caribou streets.